Since hydrogen (H2) often is the subject of the energy debate, we have put together some basic facts about hydrogen.

 Hydrogen carries a low amount of energy on a volume basis.
 At ambient pressure and temperature around 3 kwh/Nm3 as compared to gasoline which carries around 9100 kwh/Nm3.
 However when hydrogen is compressed the amount of energy becomes higher, 350 bar – 1480 kwh/Nm3 and 700 bar – 2220 kwh/Nm3

 Hydrogen is not freely available in nature and needs to be generated from other compounds

 Steam methane reforming (CH4) or other hydrocarbons.
 This has been and still is by far the most common method.
-More than 95% of the hydrogen currently generated is by methane steam reforming.
 During steam methane reforming large amounts of CO2 is released.
 This method requires around 45 kwh per kg hydrogen produced (this includes the energy carried by the methane used in this process)